fauzaanu/fullstack/readme.md

 Ruby on rails have form_for helper which generates a form html based on models, quite like django forms and includes validation as well.
 Rails require a little bit more manual effort than django however to get it setup.

 Laravel unlike rails and django lacks tight integration between models and forms.
 Laravel Collective provides a form builder package for easier form creation.
 There are third party packages in Laravel ecosystem that implements django model forms.
-Laravel does offer good form validation and handling capabilities.

 ## Routing